Steps To Take After a Social Security Disability Denial

 While these steps may seem rather straightforward, the appeals process can get complex.
 That’s why it may be beneficial to hire a legal representative to assist you with your case.

-At Rainwater, Holt & Sexton, our team of Little Rock personal injury lawyers can answer any legal questions you may have, and we’ll provide you with a free case consultation.
+At Rainwater, Holt & Sexton, our team of Little Rock Social Security Disability Lawyers can answer any legal questions you may have, and we’ll provide you with a free case consultation.
 If your Social Security Disability claim has been denied in the past, give us a call at (800) 767-4815 to speak with a member of our legal team.